morphic-bio/process_features/README.md

 ## Feature Assignment by Expectation-Maximization

-For barcodes that are associated with multiple features, an Expectation-Maximization (EM) algorithm can be used to refine feature assignments.
-This is particularly useful in cases of ambiguity, such as high-background data or when multiple feature sequences are very similar.
+For barcodes associated with multiple features, an Expectation-Maximization (EM) algorithm is used to probabilistically assign reads to their most likely source feature.
+This is particularly effective for resolving ambiguity in high-background datasets or when feature sequences are highly similar.

+The core of this process is a sophisticated mixture model that describes the distribution of read counts for each feature.

+### Mixture Model Components

-The EM algorithm models the observed read counts for each barcode using a mixture of probability distributions.
-The user can choose between two models:
+The algorithm fits the observed count data to a mixture of distributions, with each component representing a distinct biological or technical phenomenon:
-1.  **Poisson Distribution**: Suitable for data with low to moderate dispersion.
-2.  **Negative Binomial Distribution**: Recommended for overdispersed count data, which is common in single-cell sequencing.

-The fitting process can be configured to run in two or three phases:
--   **Two-Phase Fitting**: In the first phase, a model is fitted to the top features that constitute a bulk of the reads (e.g., 80%).
-In the second phase, the remaining features are fitted.
--   **Three-Phase Fitting**: This adds a preliminary phase to identify and exclude outlier features that may be due to contamination or other artifacts before proceeding with the two-phase fitting.
+1.  **Noise Component (Poisson Distribution):** A Poisson distribution is used to model the background noise, which typically consists of low-frequency, randomly occurring reads.
+2.  **Signal Component (Negative Binomial Distribution):** The primary signal from correctly identified feature barcodes is modeled using a Negative Binomial (NB) distribution.
+The NB distribution is well-suited for the overdispersed nature of single-cell count data.
+3.  **Multiplet Component (Negative Binomial Distribution):** An optional third component, also an NB distribution, is used to model multiplets—barcodes that have captured more than one distinct feature.

+### Model Selection and Safeguards

+To ensure a robust and accurate fit, `assignBarcodes` incorporates several safeguards:

+*   **Model Selection with BIC:** The tool fits both a 2-component (Noise + Signal) and a 3-component (Noise + Signal + Multiplet) model.
+The optimal model is selected based on the **Bayesian Information Criterion (BIC)**, which penalizes model complexity to prevent overfitting.
+*   **Multiplet Component Safeguard:** A 3-component model is chosen only if it has a better BIC score *and* the multiplet component accounts for a significant portion of the reads (default: >5% weight).
+This prevents the model from fitting a spurious multiplet component to noise.
+*   **Overdispersion Guard for Poisson:** The algorithm includes a check to prevent the Poisson (noise) component from fitting overdispersed data.
+If the variance of the data assigned to the noise component is much larger than its mean, the parameter updates are dampened, ensuring that this component correctly models only the background.
+*   **Global Default Distribution:** A global count histogram is first used to create a general-purpose model.
+This model serves as a scaled default for features with too few reads to derive a stable, independent fit.

-Based on the final model, the algorithm calculates the posterior probability of each feature being the true source of the reads for a given barcode.
-A feature is assigned a count if its posterior probability exceeds the threshold set by `--gposterior`.
+Based on the final fitted model, the algorithm calculates the posterior probability that a read belongs to the "signal" component.
+A feature is assigned a count if this probability exceeds the threshold set by `--gposterior`.

 ## UMI de-duplication